 Residents of WICHE states can gain affordable access to programs, states avoid costly and unnecessary duplication of programs and facilities, and colleges and universities can devote their resources to improving the quality of their educational offerings.

-Benchmarks: WICHE Region 2017 presents information on the West’s progress in improving access to, success in, and financing of higher education.
+Benchmarks: WICHE Region reflects the most recent data available on the West’s progress in improving access to, success in, and financing of higher education.
 The information is updated annually with the most recent data available, to monitor change over time and encourage its use as a tool for informed discussion in policy and education communities.

 The Western Interstate Commission for Higher Education (WICHE) has been producing high school graduate forecasts for over 30 years, for use by a wide and diverse audience of policymakers, enrollment managers, college counselors, schools and school districts, researchers, and the media.